ePub(2.5 MB) View in various apps on iPhone, iPad, Android, Sony Reader, or Windows Phone

 Apply captures on Splunk to see if it receives traffic.

-anyconnect clients trust the collector certificate
+Confirm that AnyConnect clients trust the collector certificate.

-collector is configured for certs
+Confirm that the collector is configured for certificates.

 IPFIX traffic as seen in Wireshark:

-Anyconnect Client (NVM Module)
+AnyConnect Client (NVM Module)

-Start-stop all anyconnect services
+Start-stop all AnyConnect services.

 Bounce the network connected to the inside that has a connection to DNS server.